Social care – UK Government assessment

 - The UK Government announced new funding arrangements for adult social care in September 2021.
 However, it is too early to assess the implications of these reforms on the long-term funding of social care.
 The UK Government has committed to bringing forward further proposals to transform adult social care by the end of 2021.

-- Children’s social care was also under pressure prior to the pandemic.
+- Children’s social care was also under pressure prior to the COVID-19 pandemic.
 Reductions in central government funding to local authorities and an increase in both care costs and demand has created a funding gap estimated to reach £3.1 billion by 2024–25.

-- Although the Care Act easements under the Coronavirus Act 2020 were not widely used in England, there is evidence that homecare provision was reduced more widely during the initial stages of the pandemic, particularly affecting disabled adults and older people with care needs.
+- Although the Care Act easements under the Coronavirus Act 2020 were not widely used in England, there is evidence that homecare provision was reduced more widely during the initial stages of the COVID-19 pandemic, particularly affecting disabled adults and older people with care needs.

 - In spring 2021, almost 55,000 people were waiting for a care needs assessment; almost 7,000 of them had waited for over six months.